philipperemy/amazon-reviews-scraper/README.md

 ### Get random products ids

-It will start looking at some pages to list as many links as possible, then will browse each link to find product ids.
+- It will start looking at some pages to list as many links as possible, then will browse each link to find the products ids.
+- Once the products ids file is generated, the second script will browse each product and start fetching the comments.
+For each product, a JSON file `comments/{product_id}.json` is generated with the comments of the product.

 ```
 python amazon_products_scraper.py -o product_ids.txt # Get all the product ids first.